How to Beat Slot Machines

 Facts vs. B.S.

-1. Has no professional knowledge of how slots work.
+- Has no actual knowledge of how slots work.

 By contrast, I know how slot machines work because I program them.
 And I cite my sources.